-Dear Mr. Santoro,
+Mr. Santoro,

-I am in receipt of your letter of June 26 to the Judge concerning the Order and my response is enclosed.
-Please note that I called you on Wednesday afternoon to inform you, among other things, that we do not agree with your interpretation of the Order, specifically your instruction to John Allen, the Assistant to Building Inspector John Graf, that the Order does not apply to addition and alteration building permits, but only to new construction permits.
-I never received a response to that call and when I called yesterday at 5 P.M. there was no answer at your office.
+I am in receipt of your letter of June 26 to the Judge erning the Order and my response is enclosed.
+Please note I called you on Wednesday afternoon to inform you, among r things, that we do not agree with your interpretation of Order, specifically your instruction to John Allen, the stant to Building Inspector John Graf, that the Order does apply to addition and alteration building permits, but only ew_onstruction permits.
+I never received a response to that when I called yesterday at 5 P.M. there was no answer our office.
 Hence my letters of today.
-I note that your letter to the Judge does not incorporate the interpretation of the Order that you gave Mr. Allen, which is understandable since the Judge never discussed and you never sought clarification on the point.
-Indeed, the only clarification you sought in Court led to an unequivocal statement by the Judge that all building permits were restrained.
-Your letter also does not include a motion for reconsideration, the appropriate form for seeking such a change.
+I note that your er to the Judge does not incorporate the interpretation of Order that you gave Mr. Allen, which is understandable since Judge never discussed and you never sought clarification on point.
+Indeed, the only clarification you sought in Court to an unequivocal statement by the Judge that all building its were restrained.
+Your letter also does not include a on for reconsideration, the appropriate form for seeking a change.

-Second, I have received your letter of June 26 concerning the Buccellato site and appreciate your prompt and thorough response.
-With regard to the inventory of property sales, I note that it confirms our allegation that six, not just three, sales of land within Block 448 Lot 4.01 and Block 427 Lot 1.01 have occurred between April 26, 1984 and November 13, 1984.
-We would appreciate receipt of all documentation concerning those sales, including Council ordinances, resolutions of acceptance, notices of auction, newspaper advertisements, bids received, etc. We will review the remaining listed sites to determine if any others are on land within the Judgment.
-Further, we note that the list ends on April 22, 1985.
-I understand that at some point the Borough imposed a moratorium on sale of Borough-owned land.
-Please let me know when and why this moratorium was imposed, and attach copies of all resolutions or other official acts with regard to it.
-Please also inform me in writing whether the Borough represents that it has not sold or contracted to sell any land to any persons since April 22, 1985.
+Second, I have received your letter of June 26 concerning Buccellato site and appreciate your prompt and thorough onse.
+With regard to the inventory of property sales, I note it confirms our allegation that six, not just three, sales and within Block 448 Lot 4.01 and Block 427 Lot 1.01 have cred between April 26, 1984 and November 13, 1984.
+We would eciate receipt of all documentation concerning those sales, iding Council ordinances, resolutions of acceptance, notices action, newspaper advertisements, bids received, etc. We review the remaining listed sites to determine if